mrdougwright/rubykin.github.io/enumerables.md

 end
 ```

-Here we have a test_results hash that contains a student’s name and their test score.
+Here we have a test\_results hash that contains a student’s name and their test score.
 We can use the select method to grab each student and their score, for every student that scored higher than 80 points.
-If we were to run this, our good_students hash would look like this:
+If we were to run this, our good\_students hash would look like this:

 ```ruby
 $ good_students
 => {"Jane"=>95, "Adam"=>99, "Sue"=>89, "Kim"=>91}
 ```

 You can imagine a program that runs simple select methods for hundreds of students in many classes in order to group students by their grades.
 Ruby is useful for sorting, counting, classifying and organizing data.
-It would take a person many hours to organize hundreds of students by grade and name, but a computer can do it almost instantly!
+It would take a person many hours to organize hundreds of students by grade and name, but a good program can do it almost instantly!

 <br />
 __Map__